eclipse-hawkbit/hawkbit/docs/src/main/resources/news/2018-07-26-first-release.md

 ### MS SQL Server

 Eclipse hawkBit supports a range of different SQL databases.
-Up to now these have been the internal H2 database (which can be used for testing, development, or trial) and MySQL/MariaDB for production grade usage.
+Up to now, these have been the internal H2 database (which can be used for testing, development, or trial) and MySQL/MariaDB for production-grade usage.
 This list is now extended by Microsoft's SQL Server which is also available in production grade, as well as, IBM's DB2 for testing and development.

 ### Open Sourced REST docs

-A huge benefit for the community are the recently open sourced REST docs of hawkBit.
+A huge benefit for the community is the recently open sourced REST docs of hawkBit.
 This has been an [open request](https://github.com/eclipse/hawkbit/issues/480) for some time, which we were happy to meet.
 The documentation is generated using [Spring REST docs](https://spring.io/projects/spring-restdocs), based on unit-tests.
-Theses tests, with the respective documentation, are now available in the [code base](https://github.com/eclipse/hawkbit/pull/688).
+These tests, with the respective documentation, are now available in the [code base](https://github.com/eclipse/hawkbit/pull/688).
- Furthermore, the API documentation will be hosted on our new [website](https://www.eclipse.org/hawkbit/) (comming soon).
+ Furthermore, the API documentation will be hosted on our new [website](https://www.eclipse.org/hawkbit/) (coming soon).

 ### Docker Images